Best Hiking Trails in Italy

 Season: Alpine trails (Dolomites, Aosta Valley) are best from late June to September.
 Coastal and lower-altitude routes (Liguria, Campania, Sicily) shine from spring through late autumn.

 Difficulty: Italy ranges from gentle lake promenades to serious mountaineering.
-If you are new to the Alps, start with day hikes from established huts before committing to a long traverse.
+If you are new to the Alps, start with day hikes from established mountain huts before committing to a long traverse.

 Logistics: Many classic hikes have excellent public transport and hut networks; others require a car or local transfer.
 Islands and coastal trails are typically accessible by ferry travel.